joommf-attic/joommftools/README.md

-# tools
+# Joommftools

-A collection of Python 3 tools for processing OOMMF data
+A collection of Python 3 tools for processing OOMMF data, or data from micromagnetic packages which is converted to the OMF filetype used by OOMMF.

 To install and use Joommftools, a number of standard packages must be installed: